sraocodes/DAA/content/mecha.md

 draft: false
 sections:
   - name: "What is MECHA?"
-    text: "MECHA is a mathematical model that aids in understanding the movement of water through plant roots.
-This model considers various root structures, including cell walls and membranes, to calculate water flow.
-The tool enables researchers to examine various hypotheses about root water transport, enhancing our grasp on plant water relations.
+    text: "MECHA is a mathematical model designed to compute the flow of water through various parts of individual cells in a complete root cross-section.
+This includes the cell walls, membranes, and plasmodesmata.
+The model takes into account detailed root anatomical descriptions and a minimal set of cell-level hydraulic properties.
+It uses experimental data on the permeability of cell walls, membranes, and plasmodesmata.
+The model also considers hydraulic principles at both the cell and root segment scales.
 Dive deeper into MECHA by visiting its [official site](https://mecharoot.github.io/)."
-    image: "images/mecha1.png"
+    image: "images/mecha1.jpg"
-    imageWidth: "300px"
+    imageWidth: "600px"
-    imageHeight: "400px"
+    imageHeight: "600px"
-    textPosition: "right"
+    textPosition: "top"

-  - name: "Why MECHA?"
-    text: "MECHA proves invaluable for plant breeders, enabling them to simulate various scenarios and hypotheses related to root water/nutrient transport.
-Leveraging MECHA, researchers can better understand plant water absorption and transportation, which is pivotal for maximizing crop yields and bolstering agricultural sustainability.
-Such insights can drive future agricultural research and best practices."

-  - name: "Try MECHA Online with ShinyApps or Binder"
+  - name: "How Does MECHA Work?"
-    text: "Interested in testing MECHA without any installations?
-Mecha [team](/Phenorob-DAA/members/) have the perfect solution for you – [ShinyApps](https://plantmodelling.shinyapps.io/mecha/) and [Binder](https://mybinder.org/v2/gh/HeymansAdrien/GranarMecha/main).
-In just one click, immerse yourself in an interactive environment, exploring the code and data of this model."
-    image: "https://mybinder.org/static/logo.svg" # The official Binder logo
+    text: "MECHA calculates the root reflection coefficient (sr) and root radial hydraulic conductivity (kr) by combining root anatomical data with cell hydraulic properties.
+It simulates water flow at the cellular level, resulting in kr predictions that align with experimental findings.
+MECHA seamlessly transitions from cell-level hydraulics to the broader root cross-section, offering an in-depth view of water transport in roots.
+Here's a breakdown of how kr of roots are computed in MECHA:"
+    list:
+      - "**Cell-Level Hydraulic Network**: MECHA computes the flow of water through the walls, membranes, and plasmodesmata of each individual cell throughout a complete root cross-section.
+This detailed hydraulic network at the cell level provides the foundation for upscaling."
+      - "**Parameterization with Experimental Data**: The model is parameterized using experimental cell-scale hydraulic properties.
+These properties include:Conductivity of plasma membranes (Lp), Conductivity of cell walls (kw), and Conductance of plasmodesmata (KPD)"
+      - "**Predicting Root Hydraulic Properties**: From the detailed cell-level computations, MECHA predicts the root reflection coefficient (sr) and root radial hydraulic conductivity (kr) for the root cylinder approach used in plant-scale models.
+This prediction connects hydraulic theories across scales. "
+      - "**Comparison with Experimental Data**: The simulated kr values from MECHA fall within the range of measured kr values for maize roots.
+The model's predictions are validated by comparing them with experimental data from literature."
+      - "**Sensitivity Analyses**: MECHA conducts sensitivity analyses to quantify the impact of various cell hydraulic properties on kr.
+For instance, the model assesses the sensitivity of kr to the permeability of cortex cells (Lp) and other parameters."
+      - "**Further Reference**: The image of root architecture level above as well as Mecha working details was taken from the following [publication.](https://doi.org/10.1002/pld3.334)"
+    image: "images/mecha2.jpg"
-    imageWidth: "200px"
+    imageWidth: "700px"
-    imageHeight: "100px"
+    imageHeight: "350px"
-    textPosition: "left"
+    textPosition: "bottom"

   - name: "MECHA File Structure"
     text: "To facilitate accurate simulations, MECHA employs a specific file structure.
 Familiarizing yourself with this structure can optimize your usage of the model."